RGALLA202/mLearn/README.md

 Points to note:
  - The Google drive feature was uncompleted within the time frame.
 This feature could be added in future iterations.
 The purpose of     this   feature was intended to allow the user(s) access to learning materials within the same application.

- - In the Revision Material Section, "Real Information" is used in  BASIC HTML,BASIC CSS, Colors while the other topics are filled with fake text.
-These extra topics are siply to demonstrate how the app would look if more topics were added.
+ - In the Revision Material Section, "Real Information" is used in  BASIC HTML, BASIC CSS, Colors while the other topics are filled with fake text.
+These extra topics are simply to demonstrate how the app would look if more topics were added.

  - Furthermore Known bug: when in "portraite" in the video tutorial section, if you select fullscreen the app will freeze/crash.
 However if you rotate to landscape first then select fullscreen this works as expected.

 Thank you for having an interest in this project and taking the time to read this sheet.